The Fire in the Stone

-The Fire in the Stone is a 1984 Australian TV film about teenagers in the town of Coober Pedy.
+The Fire in the Stone is a 1984 Australian made for television drama about teenagers in the town of Coober Pedy.
 It is based on the 1973 novel of the same name by Colin Thiele.

 Plot

 When his precious cache of opals is stolen, 14-year-old Ernie, who lives with his alcoholic father in the harsh and lawless opal fields of inland Australia, sets out with a friend determined to find the thief.